+'''

-ssearch36 -P 'gstt1_drome.pssm 1' gstt1_drome.aa +sp+
+ssearch36 -P 'pssm.asnb 2' pssm_query.aa +sp+

+'''

-Searches with a PSI-BLAST PSSM must still include a query sequence file, and the query sequence file must match the PSSM seed sequence.
+Searches with a PSI-BLAST PSSM must still require a query sequence file, and the query sequence file must match the PSSM seed sequence.
 The format 0 byte-encoded PSSM is machine dependent; it must be created by blastpgp on the same architecture as ssearch36.
+In general, you should use the binary ASN.1 (format 2) file.